Base32 Encode

 What is the difference between Base32 and Base64? expand_more

 Base32 uses 32 characters (A-Z, 2-7) while Base64 uses 64 characters (A-Z, a-z, 0-9, +, /).
-Base32 output is about 20% larger than Base64 but is case-insensitive, making it ideal for contexts where case sensitivity matters like file systems, URLs, and TOTP tokens.
+Base32 output is about 20% larger than Base64 but is entirely uppercase and symbol-free, making it the right choice for case-insensitive environments like DNS labels, authenticator secrets, and certain file systems.
+Choose Base64 when storage size matters more than case safety.

 Is my data secure? expand_more